How Comedy Sketches Work

 * the game for the police officer is to stay normal, professional and straight (at least until the last).

 Here two characters embody the two points-of-view.
 With sketches where there a number of characters the two points-of-view still applies.
 Eg – a normal couple and a mad marriage guidance counsellor.
 Or a normal football coach and a mad five-a-side team.
+In this great Key & Peele sketch we see an unreasonable teacher and an entirely reasonable class.
+The game is for the teacher to mispronounce the kid's basic names - and the character game is for a teacher formerly from a tough inner-city context failing to adjust to his new class.

 It is possible of course to have sketches where the everyday reasonable point-of-view is not represented – basically everyone in the scene accepts the mad perspective.
 I call this a 'one point-of-view' sketch and we will explore this below.
 There will usually still be conflict of some sort though – conflict is a key engine of comedy.